JLW-Dev-Coder/virtuallaunch.pro/README.md

 # 4. Ecosystem Overview

-Virtual Launch Pro operates as the infrastructure layer for several connected products.
+Virtual Launch Pro operates as the **infrastructure layer** for several connected products that together provide professional infrastructure, taxpayer discovery, monitoring services, and diagnostic tools.

+Each platform performs a specific role in the ecosystem while interacting through **Cloudflare Worker APIs**.

+Canonical records are stored in **R2**, while **D1** is used as a query and indexing layer to support fast filtering, searching, and dashboard queries.

+The ecosystem consists of four primary platforms.

+---

-### Virtual Launch Pro (VLP)
+# Virtual Launch Pro (VLP)

-Responsibilities:
+Virtual Launch Pro is the **infrastructure and membership platform** for professionals participating in the ecosystem.

+It manages professional accounts, memberships, profiles, tokens, support, and booking infrastructure used by the other platforms.

+## Responsibilities

 * canonical professional records
 * membership management